-- Drink a glass of water before you begin; it assists your concentration. - Be aware of distractions.
-Try to find a place that will enable you to focus and remove what you know could distract you, such as putting your phone away. - Break tasks down into smaller, more manageable ones; bit by bit. - Do daily summaries of work covered in class in your own words under main points. - Record your plan of attack for different problems; a logical series of steps or perhaps a list or flowchart. - Practice skills learned by doing problems, exercises, and essays. - Do a 5-minute revision of what you have done in the session; it will embed it in your long-term memory.
+• Drink a glass of water before you begin; it assists your concentration.

+• Be aware of distractions.
+Try to find a place that will enable you to focus and remove what you know could distract you, such as putting your phone away.

+- Break tasks down into smaller, more manageable ones. - Do daily summaries of work covered in class in your own words under main points. - Record your plan of attack for different problems; a logical series of steps or perhaps a list or flowchart. - Practice skills learned by doing problems, exercises, and essays. - Do a 5-minute revision of what you have done in the session: it will embed it in your long-term memory.

-ASSESSMENT PREPARATION
+EXAM / ASSESSMENT PREPARATION

-Your level of success in a course, on assessments and exams is very much reliant on your preparation and revision throughout the year.
+Your level of success on exams and major assessments is very much reliant on your preparation and revision throughout the year.